-1. Services and obligations of a Producer Compliance Scheme
+1. Services and obligations of a Producer Responsibility Organization

-A producer compliance scheme (PCS) is an organisation whose clients (members) all work in the business of selling electrical and electronic equipment (EEE).
-The PCS works to create full compliance of all its members with their individual WEEE requirements by:
+A Peroducer Responsibility Organization (PRO) is an organisation whose clients (members) all work in the business of selling electrical and electronic equipment (EEE).
+The PRO works to create full compliance of all its members with their individual WEEE requirements by:

 - Keeping records of all units and weights placed on the market by each member